 General Symptoms are as Follows:

-In this stage, red blood cells break down naturally after about 120 days or if they are damaged.
+In this stage, red blood cells break down naturally after about 120 days or when damaged.
 This breakdown happens in the reticuloendothelial system, mainly in the spleen.
 When red blood cells break, they release a protein called haemoglobin into the bloodstream.

 Haemoglobin is then split into two parts: